Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A thyroid scan is an imaging test that can show if part of the thyroid gland is making too much thyroid hormone.
-It is most often used if hyperthyroidism is suspected.
+Thyroid scan.
+This is an imaging test that can show if part of the thyroid gland is making too much thyroid hormone.
+It is most often used to check for overactive thyroid.

 If you have a nodule, you may have a fine needle aspiration done.
 This is a type of biopsy.
 A biopsy is a procedure to remove a small sample of tissue.
 FNA is the best test to find out if thyroid cells are cancer.
 The healthcare provider uses a needle to take cells from the thyroid.
 The cells are then checked with a microscope.
 If cancer is suspected, other tests may also be done to help determine the type of cancer.
 Risks and complications of FNA are rare, but include mild discomfort, bleeding, and skin infection.